1959: “We go to Chicago!”

 Koufax, despite allowing one run, was setting down the White Sox.
 He pitched seven good innings with just one hit allowed over the last four, but he still trailed.
 In the seventh inning, White Sox Manager Al Lopez made a defensive move that helped save his lead.
 With two outs, the Dodgers had Podres on second and Gilliam at first on a single.

 This needs to be backed up a little.
 Yes, Alston had put in pitcher Podres in place of Snider to be a pinch-runner.
 With one out and a runner on first, Snider hit for Koufax and Snider hit into a force play.
-Snider had a sore knee that limited his running, and Alston with only three reserves, Carl Furillo and Rip Repulski to pinch-hit, and back-up catcher Joe Pignatano.
+Snider had a sore knee that limited his running, and Alston with only two reserves, Carl Furillo to pinch-hit and back-up catcher Joe Pignatano.

 Not wanting to be without a top pinch-hitter or his only reserve catcher, the Dodger manager went to a pitcher to pinch-run.
 Podres was not known for his base-running ability, but he had better mobility than Snider at that point, and so it was Podres running for Snider at first base.
 Gilliam then singled Podres to second and with two outs, both base runners moved up on a wild pitch to third and second.